awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

                            .build();
 ```

 When deriving your own construct from an existing construct, you may want to accept additional properties\.
 We recommend that you follow these builder patterns\.
 However, this isn't as simple as subclassing a construct class\.
 You must provide the moving parts of the two new `Builder` classes yourself\.
-Given this fact, you may prefer to simply have your construct accept additional arguments\.
-In this case, provide additional constructors when an argument is optional\.
+You may prefer to simply have your construct accept one or more additional arguments\.
+You should provide additional constructors when an argument is optional\.

 ### Generic structures<a name="java-generic-structures"></a>

-In some places, the AWS CDK uses JavaScript arrays or untyped objects or as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, objects are represented as `java.util.Map<String, Object>`\.
+In some places, the AWS CDK uses JavaScript arrays or untyped objects as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, these objects are represented as `java.util.Map<String, Object>`\.
 In cases where the values are all strings, you can use `Map<String, String>`\.
 It is convenient to use double braces to define `HashMap`s\.

 ```
 new HashMap<String, String>() {{